 - Proximity to a beacon

-Additional events to be added soon include dwell time in a geofence and first app open.
+Additional events will be added soon including dwell time in a geofence.

 If you select multiple geofence(s) or beacon(s), then any of the selected geofences(s) or beacon(s) will trigger the rule.